beejjorgensen/bgnet0/src/bgnet0_part_1900_projectsubnets.md

 docstrings.
 Be sure to pay special attention to the input and output _types_ in the examples shown there.

-Look at the explorations for this week for help with the various algorithms.

 Note that none of the functions need be more than 5-15 lines long.
 If you're getting a much bigger function implementation, you might be off track.